-Also, she encourages patients to put their smartphones to good use by using their calendars to track symptoms that occur during or outside of periods like bloating, pain during sex and pain during bowel movements.
+Also, she encourages patients to put their smartphones to good use by using their calendars to track symptoms that occur during or outside of periods like bloating, pain during sex, and pain during bowel movements.

-Ever been prescribed a prescription-strength NSAID like Naproxen for period pain?
-You guessed it: write that one down too, she shares.
+“Ever been prescribed an NSAID like Naproxen for period pain?
+You guessed it: write that one down too”, she shares.

 Dr. Goldstein joined Seckin Endometriosis Center in 2017 after training extensively under world-renown endometriosis excision specialist Dr. Tamer Seckin during her residency at NYC’s Lenox Hill Hospital.